 Long Mynd webcams and weather station

 Hangar cam: this is the view from the hangar looking east towards the usual MGC launch point, over the last hour.
 The images are updated each minute from just before/after sunrise/sunset.
-If this image is static on your mobile device, or to see it slightly bigger, use this link instead.
-Refresh the page to update the image.

 Other live weather stations